COLUSA COUNTY RECOVERY

 Ways That Addiction Can Affect the Family

-Individuals struggling with a substance abuse disorder (i.e., addiction) is often perceived as a personal problem; but is that accurate?
+Individuals struggling with a substance abuse condition (i.e., addiction) is often perceived as a personal problem; but is that accurate?
 Does addiction only affect the drug user?
-While research has proven that harmful substances have a devastating effect on the user; we also know that substance abuse affects spouses, children, parents and other relatives who witness a family member battling addiction.
+While research has proven that harmful substances have a devastating effect on the user; we also know that substance misuse affects spouses, children, parents and other relatives who witness a family member battling addiction.

 Addiction Never Just Impacts One Person